Nursery R & V 2025 - 2026

 Mrs Vaughan

-We would like to begin by saying 'Welcome Back!' to our Nursery class we have a busy and exciting half term to look forward to.
+We have a busy and exciting half term to look forward to.

 On this page you will find information about the current topic, news and updates regarding special events and dates to remember as well as access to photographs of the children and the fun things they have been doing whilst in school.

-Let’s Learn through Animals
+Let’s Learn through Colours

-We will continue to use our 'Rainbow challenge’.
+We will introduce the children to our 'Rainbow challenge’.
 This is used by the children during their ‘continuous provision time’ after adult input lessons.
 It is broken up into different areas/tables for the children to learn and play e.g. the ‘Construction area’ or the ‘Writing table’ or the ‘Reading corner’ and each are associated with a specific colour.
 Children are encouraged to explore their whole environment throughout the week and in doing so gain a coloured lollipop stick for each area they have engaged with.
 If they complete the Rainbow they are rewarded with a sticker and a prize at the end of the week.

 Please see the 'Files to download' section below to find out more about your child's daily timetable and curriculum.